FindingEco/.github/profile/README.md

 Finding Eco is an organization that promotes sustainability by helping you make sustainable choices!
 We want to help you find sustainable shops and brands in your area!

+Finding Eco will also be useful for supporting local businesses and hopes to expand to add local farmers markets to support local farmers.

 ## Application